graceo246/Tableau-Sales-Dashboard/README.md

 ## Data Cleaning Process

-The detailed data cleaning process, including the following steps, is documented in the Jupyter Notebook (data_cleaning.ipynb):
+The detailed data cleaning process, including the following steps, is documented in the Jupyter Notebook (Superstore_Cleaning.ipynb):

 1. Importing the raw Superstore and customer data.